mx1001/hardops_manual/docs/faq.md

 ![mir](img/faq/faq49.png)

-The top file is always the latest and the same applies for [BlenderMarket.](https://www.blendermarket.com/account/orders)
+The top file is always the latest and the same applies for [BlenderMarket.](https://www.blendermarket.com/account/orders) and artstation.

 ___